wessberg/rollup-plugin-ts/README.md

 #### Okay, then why wouldn't you use just babel?

-Babel has recently received support for [parsing and transforming Typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript).
+Babel has recently received support for [parsing and transforming TypeScript](https://babeljs.io/docs/en/babel-plugin-transform-typescript).
 It would be intriguing to just use Babel for everything.
 However, there are significant caveats:

-The Babel compiler works on a file-by-file basis, meaning it is simple to use and reason about, whereas the Typescript compiler works with _Programs_, or in other words sets of related _SourceFiles_.
+The Babel compiler works on a file-by-file basis, meaning it is simple to use and reason about, whereas the TypeScript compiler works with _Programs_, or in other words sets of related _SourceFiles_.
-This gives Typescript the advantage over Babel that it has a greater understanding of your codebase in general and can understand your types across files.
+This gives TypeScript the advantage over Babel that it has a greater understanding of your codebase in general and can understand your types across files.
-In the context of this plugin, this enables Typescript to do things that you simply wouldn't be able to do with the Typescript plugin for Babel:
+In the context of this plugin, this enables TypeScript to do things that you simply wouldn't be able to do with the TypeScript plugin for Babel:

-1. Emit Typescript diagnostics
+1. Emit TypeScript diagnostics
-2. Emit Typescript declaration (`.d.ts`) files and Typescript declaration map (`.d.ts.map`) files.
+2. Emit TypeScript declaration (`.d.ts`) files and TypeScript declaration map (`.d.ts.map`) files.
 3. Remove type-only imports that wouldn't otherwise be transformed by Rollup and would lead to issues like [this one](https://github.com/rollup/rollup-plugin-typescript/issues/28)
 4. Use `const enums` and all other files that will require type information.

-#### When combined with Babel, what does Typescript do, and what does Babel do?
+#### When combined with Babel, what does TypeScript do, and what does Babel do?

-First, Typescript will be used for:
+First, TypeScript will be used for:

 1. Reporting diagnostics.
-2. Emitting Typescript declaration (`.d.ts`) files and Typescript declaration map (`.d.ts.map`) files.
+2. Emitting TypeScript declaration (`.d.ts`) files and TypeScript declaration map (`.d.ts.map`) files.
-3. Removing Typescript-specific features such as types, type-only imports, enums, and Typescript decorators.
+3. Removing TypeScript-specific features such as types, type-only imports, enums, and TypeScript decorators.

 Babel will then be used for all other syntax transformation from then on, depending on the combination of default, provided, and forced presets and plugins.